 Chapter 30 of the City Code, “The Zoning Ordinance”, is designed to protect the public health, safety, and general welfare of the community and its people by establishing minimum regulations governing development and use.

 The City is divided into use districts, “Zones”, and regulations are established in regard to location, construction alteration, and use of structures and land.
 For a copy of the “Unofficial” Zoning Map for the City of Three Rivers, click the map to the right.
 If you have any questions concerning a specific property, please contact the zoning administrator.

-For a detailed outline of the process for starting a new business in an existing building, refer to the New Business Checklist
+For a detailed outline of the process for starting a new business in an existing building, refer to our New Business Page.

 Chapter 13 of the City Code regulates the over 1,000 registered rental units within the City.
 Nine apartment complexes comprise the majority of the units.
 One to four family structures account for the remainder of just over 400 units.

 All rental dwellings must be registered annually and are inspected biannually.